Your buying process effects how you do sales AND marketing.

 How your personal buying decision making process effects how you make (other) business decisions.

 Let's add some context to my client's story.
 His biggest current business problem is expanding production in order to meet demand.
 His customers are starting to refer him to their customers.
-They are begining to enter new markets and channels.
+They are beginning to enter new markets and channels.
 They have people lined up at the door.
 Lack of orders is not the problem.

 Despite this, he knows that to capitalize on this momentum they need selling it right, the first time.